Post

 In this sub-chapter we will see how LIEF finds the Dynamic and String tables.

-Luckily for us the LIEF devs have some good coding practices and the code is well documented.
+Luckily for us the code is well commented:

 1